Osaka Castle 大阪城

 Built by the "Napoleon of Japan," imposing Osaka Castle towers over the city

-The majesty of Osaka Castle, arguably Osaka's most prominent landmark, belies bloody power struggles leading up to the 1603 foundation of the Edo era.
+Osaka Castle is arguably Osaka's most prominent landmark and belies bloody power struggles leading up to the 1603 foundation of the Edo era.
 While its history dates back to 1583, the landmark main tower that is the castle's icon was only re-constructed in 1931.

 Osaka Castle sits on a hill and towers above many contemporary office buildings.
 It is surrounded by a huge park with pleasant picnic areas, making it a perennial favorite in spring during the hanami (cherry blossom viewing) season.

-For a panoramic view of the city skyline, climb the stairs or take the elevator up to the observation deck at the top of the castle.
+For a panoramic view of the cityscape, climb the stairs or take the elevator up to the observation deck at the top of the castle.

 The castle also houses a museum with over 10,000 historical artifacts, which will give you a deeper insight into the prominent role Osaka played in Japan's history.